Your baby, your body, your partner and the prenatal visit, plus tips for the 23rd week of pregnancy.

 At the prenatal visit

 Premature delivery is the major reason for newborn complications and deaths.
 All women should be screened for risk factors of premature delivery and be counseled on signs & symptoms of preterm labor.
-On test that many doctors do at this point is to measure the length of the cervix with a transvaginal sonogram.
+One test that many doctors do at this point is to measure the length of the cervix with a transvaginal sonogram.
 A short cervix increases the risk of premature labor and delivery.
 Common symptoms include pressure on the pelvis, vaginal discharge, and patterned contractions.
 If any of these symptoms arise, contact the caregiver or head to the hospital.

 Unless there are complications with the pregnancy, there is no reason to change what is working.
 Doctor’s appointments will typically involve recording weight, blood pressure, and urine glucose level.
 Expecting parents still have to wait up to four weeks between appointments.

 A turning point during pregnancy is fast approaching.
 Soon those feelings of happiness and self-confidence may be replaced with exhaustion and negative body image issues.
 Expectant fathers can lift Mom's spirits by doing unexpected things around the home like laundry, dishes or cooking.
 It may not seem like much but she will appreciate the support.